 What can you expect to learn from my presentation?
-I’ll be sharing my experiences and advice on how to get out from behind that corporate logo to humanize your brand and build community.
+I’ll be sharing my experiences and advice on how to get out from behind that corporate logo to humanize your brand with a simple free logo creator, find your key performance indicator and build community with lots of products like shirts up to vehicles like simple and effective e-scooters or just plain old cars.
 More specifically, here’s what you’ll get from my presentation:

 If you’re going to BlogWorld, you already know a thing or two about the importance of community and relationship building.
 If don’t have your ticket yet and want to learn more – sign up now!